 - Larger Territories: Birds that mate for several seasons tend to require larger territories.
 If they must make annual efforts to attract new mates, they would be unable to defend the amount of space they need for feeding.
 This is particularly true for birds of prey, which need large ranges to find sufficient prey to support a family.

-- Multiple Broods: While many birds that mate for a single season also produce multiple broods, birds with longer bonds can often restart a brood if predators clean out a nest or if other circumstances destroy the eggs.
+- Multiple Broods: While many birds that mate for a single season also produce multiple broods, birds with longer bonds can often restart a brood if predators clean out a nest or if other circumstances, such as natural disasters, destroy the eggs.
 This is another tactic birds can use to increase the odds of having viable offspring even in uncertain seasons.
 Birds of prey and many waterfowl have different nest threats that make long term bonds and multiple broods a necessity if their species are to survive.

 Bird Species That Mate for Life